Digital technologies implementation support tool

 In 2017, the national curriculum was revised to explicitly include digital technologies learning.
-The Ministry of Education expects that, by 2020, schools will be teaching from the revised technology learning area.
-This tool has been made for those using The New Zealand Curriculum as their national curriculum framework (see alert #1 below).
+This tool has been made to support those using The New Zealand Curriculum as their national curriculum framework (see alert #1 below).

 School leaders have the opportunity to make the revised technology learning area cross-curricular, as part of their local curriculum.
 It is not something that is expected to be taught in isolation but rather integrated into an authentic learning context.
 Look for opportunities to weave this new curriculum content through teaching and learning that’s happening already.

 The New Zealand Curriculum is a framework that sets out national requirements and expectations of learning.

 Local curriculum is where the national expectations of learning are then shaped so that it has local context and meaning to learners.

 School leadership works out how to shape and design their local curriculum by collaborating with parents, whānau, hapū, iwi, and the wider community.

 Teachers create teaching and learning programmes that fit their local curriculum direction.

 For more information on the revised technology learning area see:

 Why was there a curriculum change to the technology learning area?